Chapter 5: Contract Administration, Section 2: Funds

 The budget analyst in the Division of Budgets reviews and processes the request.
 Upon concurrence, the budget analyst forwards it to the Division of Construction change order engineer and informs the appropriate funding program advisor as needed.
 Rejected G-12 memos are returned to the project manager for revision.

-The change order engineer reviews each G-12 memo for completeness, signature authority, compliance with policy, and ensures that it addresses the following issues:
+The change order engineer reviews each G-12 memo for completeness, signature authority, compliance with policy, and verifies that it addresses the following issues:

 If rejected by the change order engineer, the budget analyst, or one of the coordinators, the change order engineer notifies the project manager of the rejection so that the district can consider alternatives.
-The project manager should work with the district construction staff, the construction coordinator, and the project management coordinator to develop a new funding strategy; or the project manager can appeal to the supplemental funds request (SFR) executive committee.
-The project manager ensures that preparation of the appeal follows district policy and emails it to the SFR executive committee at the G-11/G-12 mailbox.
+The project manager should work with the district Construction staff, the Construction coordinator, and the project management coordinator to develop a new funding strategy; or the project manager can appeal to the supplemental funds request (SFR) executive committee.
+The project manager assures that preparation of the appeal follows district policy and emails it to the SFR executive committee at the G-11/G-12 mailbox.

 If G-12 authority is insufficient to cover the work contemplated, a California Transportation Commission vote will be necessary to obtain any additional funding.

-The procedure for obtaining approval from the California Transportation Commission is described in Appendix A-2 of the funds request instructions on the Division of Financial Programming internet site under Funds Request Forms & Instructions.
+The procedure for obtaining approval from the California Transportation Commission is described on the Supplemental Funds web page of Construction's Contract Administration.

 The recording of total quantities of materials used on a project determines the final payment to contractors.
 However, this recording does not complete the data necessary to prepare the final billing when projects involve several different funding sources independent of state highway funds.
 Therefore, resident engineers must review the expenditure authorization for each project before work begins and be alert to the necessity for segregating quantities for fund apportionment.
 Details about cost segregation are covered in Sections 9-1, “Construction Contract Administration for Projects Sponsored by Others,” and 5-309, “Federal Segregation Determination on Change Orders,” of this manual.